Trade Gold Trading

 The cfd chart example shown below shows SMA, EMA and LWMA.
 The SMMA cfd moving average is not commonly used so it is not shown below.

-Types of CFDs Trading Moving Averages - SMA, EMA and LWMA Indicators - CFD Trading Moving Averages Indicators
+Types of CFDs Trading Moving Averages - SMA, EMA and LWMA CFDs Indicators - CFD Trading Moving Averages Indicators

 SMA, LWMA, EMA - Types of CFD Moving Averages - SMA, EMA & LWMA